sithart/short_notes_on_machine_learning/content/python/data_wrangling/pandas_missing_data.md

-### Select some raws but ignore the missing data points
+### Select some rows but ignore the missing data points

 ```python